-ii) Resolutions of the Committee shall be passed by a majority.
-The Chairperson shall make a decision in case of a tie in votes.
+- i) If there is not a majority of the members with voting rights in attendance, the Committee shall not transact its business. - ii) Resolutions of the Committee shall be passed by a majority.
+The Chairperson shall make a

-iii) As deemed necessary by the Chairperson, members may participate in the Committee meeting by teleconference and exercise voting rights.
-Absent members may not exercise voting rights.

-iv) As deemed necessary by the Chairperson, faculty members other than members of the Committee may be invited to attend the meeting and participate in proceedings or serve as advisors on panels.
-This may occur, for example, to ensure that certain fields of expertise are represented, or to achieve diversity.

-v) The agenda and decisions of the Committee shall be made available to the Faculty Assembly.

-vi) The Committee shall include a member who is charged with ensuring that issues of diversity and equal opportunity are properly addressed.
-This shall be a trained member of staff from the diversity office or a member of the committee who has received appropriate training.

-vii) Members of the Committee or panels must declare conflicts of interest, or the appearance of a conflict of interest, when these exist.
+- iii) As deemed necessary by the Chairperson, members may participate in the Committee meeting by teleconference and exercise voting rights.
+Absent members may not exercise voting rights. - iv) As deemed necessary by the Chairperson, faculty members other than members of the Committee may be invited to attend the meeting and participate in proceedings or serve as advisors on panels.
+This may occur, for example, to ensure that certain fields of expertise are represented, or to achieve diversity. - v) The agenda and decisions of the Committee shall be made available to the Faculty Assembly. - vi) The Committee shall include a member who is charged with ensuring that issues of diversity and equal opportunity are properly addressed.
+This shall be a trained member of staff from the diversity office or a member of the committee who has received appropriate training. - vii) Members of the Committee or panels must declare conflicts of interest, or the appearance of a conflict of interest, when these exist.